-- Covered Defense Information (CDI): As noted, changes the definition of CDI to any data in the CUI Registry that requires "safeguarding or dissemination controls pursuant to and consistent with law, regulations, and Government wide policies" and is: (1) "Imlarked or otherwise identified in the contract, task order, or delivery order" and provided to the contractor by or on behalf of DoD; or (2) "collected, developed, received, transmitted, used, or stored by or on behalf of the contractor in support of the performance of the contract."
-DFARS 252.204-7012(a).
-The CUI Registry is both dynamic and broad, currently including 23 categories and more than 80 subcategories of information, but the data are now at least defined in a common manner across the Government.
-Although the Final Rule requires DoD to either mark CDI or otherwise identify the CDI in the contract, 81 Fed.
-Reg.
-72988, it remains to be seen how this rule will be implemented.
+- Covered Defense Information: Changes the definition of CDI to any data in the CUI Registry that requires "safeguarding or dissemination controls pursuant to and consistent with law, regulations, and Government wide policies" and is: (1) "[m]arked or otherwise identified in the contract, task order, or delivery order" and provided to the contractor by or on behalf of DoD; or (2) "collected, developed, received, transmitted, used, or stored by or on behalf of the contractor in support of the performance of the contract."3 The CUI Registry is both dynamic and broad, currently including 23 categories and more than 80 subcategories of information, but the data are now at least defined in a common manner across the government.
+Although the Final Rule requires DoD to either mark CDI or otherwise identify the CDI in the contract,4 it remains to be seen how this rule will be implemented.
 It is possible, for instance, that such "identification" could be done so broadly (i.e., all information related to performance of the contract) that it is of little practical use.
-DoD also modified the DFARS clause to impose on the prime contractor the requirement to determine if the information required for subcontractor performance "retains its identity" as CDI and to confer with the contracting officer "if necessary."
-DFARS 252.204-7012(m)(1).2 - Covered Contractor System: Clarifies that the DFARS clause applies only to unclassified contractor information systems.
-DFARS 252.204-7012(a). - Export Control: Responds to questions from commenters about the breadth of the definition by confirming that only export controlled information, as defined in the CUI Registry, that is provided to a contractor or collected, developed, received, transmitted, used, or stored by or on behalf of the contractor in support of a DoD contract needs to be protected as CDI.
-81 Fed.
-Reg.
-72988. - "Other" category of CDI: Notes that the security requirements of the DFARS clause set a "baseline" standard and that, as noted in the CUI Registry, certain data may be subject to additional protections.
-81 Fed.
-Reg.
-72989.
-Thus, for example, contractors may be subject to additional safeguarding requirements under HIPAA or the Health Information Technology for Economic and Clinical Health (HITECH) Act if they have personal health information of service members on their covered contractor information systems. - Operationally Critical Information: Acknowledges that because operationally critical information is not included as a category of data in the CUI Registry, it can no longer be designated as CDI.
-81 Fed.
-Reg.
-72988.
-Nonetheless, section 1632 of the FY 2015
+DoD also modified the DFARS clause to impose on the prime contractor the requirement to determine if the information required for subcontractor performance "retains its identity" as CDI and to confer with the contracting officer "if necessary."5 - Covered Contractor System: Clarifies that the DFARS clause applies only to unclassified contractor information systems.6 - Export Control: Responds to questions from commenters about the breadth of the definition by confirming that only export controlled information, as defined in the CUI Registry, that is provided to a contractor or collected, developed, received, transmitted, used, or stored by or on behalf of the contractor in support of a DoD contract